NoeliaCI/coffee-meows/README.md

 #### Footer
   * The footer section includes information about opening times, contact details and social links.
   * The footer displays in three columns on desktops and tablets, and in one column on mobile devices.
-  * This section is featured on all three pages.
+  * This section is featured on all the pages.

 ![Footer section](assets/documentation/footer-section.png)